 Treating both alcohol and anxiety is possible via rehab.
 However, different treatment services will be appropriate for singular conditions, ensuring that safe and effective recovery can be aimed for.

-Withdrawal from alcohol will be a must, followed by further therapeutic and holistic treatment services.
-NAD+ therapy, cognitive behavioural therapy, exposure therapy and group therapy will all be suitable to treat alcoholism.
+Withdrawal from alcohol will be a must, followed by further therapeutic and holistic treatment services, such as cognitive behavioural therapy and group therapy to treat alcoholism.

 Working through mental health issues, such as anxiety will require a significant focus on psychological restoration, where stress management, anxiety management, wellbeing management and dialectical behavioural therapy will be suitable.